infinum/eightshift-docs/website/forms/features/single-submit.md

 ![Single submit](/img/forms/single-submit.webp)

-You can turn on single in the settings of the form.
+You can turn on single submit in the settings of the form.

 Single submit form can work with and without a submit button, but in general it is recommended not to use a submit button with single submit forms.